Pelican United Methodist Church (Pelican, La.) records

 Scope and Contents

-The audit records from 2009-2017 include information from the Pelican and Pleasant Hill congregations.
+The audit records and charge conference records from 2009-2017 include information from the Pleasant Hill congregation.

 Dates